-The USDA is an equal opportunity provider and employer.
+The Utah State Board of Education is an equal opportunity provider.